finos/FDC3/docs/api/ref/PrivateChannel.md

 ### 'Server-side' example

 The intent app establishes and returns a `PrivateChannel` to the client (who is awaiting `getResult()`).
-When the client calls `addContextlistener()` on that channel, the intent app receives notice via the handler added with `addEventListener()` and knows that the client is ready to start receiving quotes.
+When the client calls `addContextListener()` on that channel, the intent app receives notice via the handler added with `addEventListener()` and knows that the client is ready to start receiving quotes.

 The Desktop Agent knows that a channel is being returned by inspecting the object returned from the handler (e.g. check constructor or look for private member).